WY

 Private Equity Focus?: None stated.

 MSO & DSO Applicability: Potentially.
-Certain MSOs that represent more than 20 healthcare providers in contracting with insurance companies could be provider organizations subject to the notice requirements.
-The definition of “represent” is unclear, and DSOs are not expressly covered.
+Certain MSOs and DSOs that represent more than 20 healthcare providers in contracting with insurance companies could be provider organizations subject to the notice requirements.
+The definition of “represent” is not defined, but informal guidance suggests that greater involvement in payor administration support and contracting services would cause a MSO or DSO to meet this definition so long as a supported practice has more than 20 providers.

 Estimated Review Period: 30 days, but the Attorney General may request additional information potentially extending that timeline.